MichaelHolley/TimezUp/README.md

 ### Disclaimer
 It is possible that errors occure with the font I used.
 I included it in the files, but this way sometimes doesn't work very well.
-You can get the font [here](https://fontzone.net/font-details/autumn-regular "Autumn-Font")
+You can get the font [here](https://fontzone.net/font-details/autumn-regular "Autumn-Font").